SynapseProject/synapse.docs/docs/handlers/ad/api.md

 }
 ````

-The AdApi returns a list of "Results".
-Each result starts with a "Statuses" block, which contains information about the success or failure of the action requested.
 Statuses is an array of statuses because a single request could results in multiple action (Create a user and add him to 3 groups).
 Inside each individual status is a status code, a message, and the action performed.
 The numeric values are mapped below :

 **Status**